NSLS2/recap/README.md

 ```

-will create a Resource based on the `Library Plate` template we created previously.
-Child resources will automatically be created mirroring the template.
-When these resources are created, the value of properties are set to the defaults defined in the template.
+creates a Resource from the `Library Plate` template; children are created automatically and properties are initialized with their defaults.

-The object returned is always a pydantic object that used as a reference/local copy, any change to the data should be made through the client.
-There are 2 ways to create resources.
-The first as shown above, simply creates the resource and returns a pydantic model.
-The second is with a builder where a user can specify what values to change or even add children that are not defined in the template.
-For example,
+The returned object is a Pydantic model, well suited for inspection and local changes, but database changes must go through the client.
+You can either:

+1. Call `create_resource` (shown above) to get a default instance, or
+2. Use a builder to tweak values or add extra children before persisting:

 ```python